 -- If you had the testing agency send scores to the Graduate School before you submitted your application, then it will take about seven (7) working days for your test scores to display in your Application Checklist.
 We are not able to tell you the status of your test scores until they display in the checklist.

 -- If you have not yet arranged to have official test scores sent to the Graduate School, you should do so immediately so that we can match them to your application.
 The Graduate School will have your scores within seven (7) working days from the date you make your request.
 Once scores are sent to us from the testing agency, your Application Checklist will be updated within two (2) working days to show that we have received them.

-If you have already submitted your application and two weeks have passed since you arranged to have official test scores sent to the Graduate School (three weeks for IELTS), and you still do not see the scores reflected in the Application Checklist, then please follow the instructions in your application acknowledgement email.
-Your application acknowledgement email is the one you received with your University ID number.
+If you have already submitted your application and two weeks have passed since you arranged to have official test scores sent to the Graduate School (three weeks for IELTS), and you still do not see the scores reflected in the Application Checklist, then please follow the instructions in the Application Checklist Guide.
+The Application Checklist Guide is linked to in the yellow box at the top of your Application Checklist.

 17. Do you accept the LSAT or the GMAT instead of the GRE?